uci-plrg/iotcheck/README.md

 # IoTCheck
 This is the repository for IoTCheck, a framework that model-checks smart home apps.
+Please read our paper titled **"Understanding and Automatically Detecting Conflicting Interactions between Smart Home Applications"** before using IoTCheck.
 The following instructions explain how to quickly get started with IoTCheck.
 For more information about IoTCheck components, please see the [Wiki page of this repository](https://github.com/iotuser22/iotcheck/wiki).

 ## Getting Started
 One easy way to install IoTCheck is using our [Vagrant-packaged IoTCheck](https://github.com/iotuser22/iotcheck-vagrant).
 Nevertheless, if the necessary components are present on our system, we could also download IoTCheck directly from this repository and set it up correctly to run on our system (we developed IoTCheck on Ubuntu 16.04.6 LTS (Xenial Xerus).